Whether you travel to Thailand for the first or fifth time, there are a few things that should be on your Thailand bucket list.

 Explore Koh Phangan by scooter

-Renting a scooter and cruising around Koh Phangan is an exciting experience worthy your Thai bucket list.
+Renting a scooter and cruising around Koh Phangan is an exciting experience worthy of your Thai bucket list.
 This popular island is the best place to stay on your first trip to Thailand.

 The best mode of transportation is a motorized scooter.
 Some slopes might be challenging for inexperienced drivers, so renting an automatic scooter is best.
 That said, I managed fine with manual gears.